The Secret of NIMH: Plot

 Mrs. Brisby, (Note: Changed from "Mrs. Frisby" in the original novel, as explained in "Writing" section.) a widowed field mouse, lives in a cinder block with her children on a farm owned by the Fitzgibbons family.
 She intends to move her family out of the field as plowing time approaches, but her son Timothy has fallen ill, making it impossible for him to travel.

-Brisby visits Mr. Ages, a friend of her late husband Jonathan, who diagnoses the illness as pneumonia, provides Brisby with medicine, and warns her that Timothy must stay inside for at least three weeks to avoid death.
-On her way home, Brisby befriends Jeremy, a clumsy but friendly crow, shortly before they narrowly escape the Fitzgibbons' cat, Dragon.
+Brisby visits Mr. Ages, a friend of her late husband Jonathan, who diagnoses the illness as pneumonia, provides her with medicine, and warns that Timothy must stay inside for at least three weeks to recover.
+On her way home, Brisby befriends Jeremy, a clumsy but amiable crow, shortly before they narrowly escape the Fitzgibbons' cat, Dragon.
 The next morning, she discovers that the plowing has begun early.
 Although her neighbor, Auntie Shrew, helps disable the tractor used for the task, Brisby realizes she needs a better plan.
-Jeremy then takes her to meet the Great Owl, who tells her to visit a colony of rats living beneath a rose bush on the farm and seek out Nicodemus, their wise and mystical leader.
+Jeremy then takes her to meet the Great Owl, who at first rejects her, but upon learning she is Jonathan Brisby's widow, tells her to visit a colony of rats living beneath a rose bush on the farm and seek out Nicodemus, their wise and mystical leader.

 Brisby enters the rose bush and encounters an aggressive guard rat named Brutus, who chases her away.
 She is led back in by Ages and is amazed to see the rats' use of electricity and other technology.
 Brisby meets Justin, the friendly captain of the guard; Jenner, a ruthless and power-hungry member opposed to Nicodemus; and finally Nicodemus himself.
 From Nicodemus, she learns that many years ago the rats, along with her husband and Ages, were part of a series of experiments at the National Institute of Mental Health (NIMH for short).
 The experiments gave them human-like intelligence, enabling them to escape, as well as extending their lifespans.
 They are unable to live as typical rats would, however, and need human technology to survive, which they can get only by stealing, placing them at great risk of discovery.
 To avoid being at the mercy of humankind again, the rats have collectively decided to leave the farm and live independently in an area they refer to as Thorn Valley.
 Nicodemus then gives Brisby a magical amulet that will activate when the wearer is courageous.
 Meanwhile, Jenner, who wishes for the rats to remain in the rose bush, plots to eliminate Nicodemus.